NOTE: The Distribution Planning video is interactive. When visible, you may use the left menu to jump to specific topics within the video.

-Upon severance from City service, or upon reaching age 59 ½ in the 401(k) plan, participants can begin receiving distributions at any time by submitting a Distribution Form to the Plan's Administrative Office.
-You can change or stop distributions at any time.
+Upon severance from City service, or upon reaching age 59½, participants can begin receiving distributions at any time by either accessing their account online or submitting a Distribution Form to the Plan's Administrative Office.
+Participants can change or stop distributions at any time.

 Effective December 31, 2015, distributions from pre-tax 401(k) and 401(a) accounts by qualified public safety employees who have reached age 50 will also be exempt from the 10% early withdrawal penalty.
 Please consult your tax advisor to determine eligibility.